Shaker Square and the Shaker Schools

 This story appeared two days after election day in 1912.
 Already the nation's sixth-largest city, Cleveland was growing rapidly.
 It had good schools, good government (Mayor Tom L. Johnson, followed by Newton D. Baker), many street-car lines, a municipal water system, and the financial strength to sell bonds to fund road building and sewers.
 Smaller suburbs adjacent to Cleveland were voting to annex themselves to Cleveland.
 In Newburgh City the vote was 90 percent in favor of annexation.

-John W. Main, Clerk-Treasurer of the Shaker Heights Board of Education, had held that position since 1920.
-In 1953 he was asked by School Board members how the arrangement had come about that enabled Shaker Square area children, who live in Cleveland, to attend Shaker Heights schools.
-He replied in the form a letter to the Board dated January 30, 1953.
+John W. Main had been Clerk-Treasurer of the Shaker Heights Schools since 1920.
+Though the exchange of school areas was eight years before he joined the Shaker Schools, in 1953 he was asked by School Board members how the arrangement had come about He replied in a letter dated January 30, 1953.

-John Main;s previously unpublished memorandum, of great importance in explaining the 1912 agreement, was found by Virginia Dawson in the course of her research.
+This previously unpublished memorandum, which explains the essence of the 1912 agreement, was found by Virginia Dawson in the course of her research.

 Source: local history collection of the Shaker Heights Public Library